jeremydaly/lambda-api/README.md

 Lambda API has **ONE** dependency.
 We use [Bluebird](http://bluebirdjs.com/docs/getting-started.html) promises to serialize asynchronous execution.
 We use promises because AWS Lambda currently only supports Node v6.10, which doesn't support `async / await`.
 Bluebird is faster than native promise and it has **no dependencies** either, making it the perfect choice for Lambda API.

 Lambda API was written to be extremely lightweight and built specifically for serverless applications using AWS Lambda.
-It provides support for API routing, serving up HTML pages, issuing redirects, and much more.
+It provides support for API routing, serving up HTML pages, issuing redirects, serving binary files and much more.
 It has a powerful middleware and error handling system, allowing you to implement everything from custom authentication to complex logging systems.
 Best of all, it was designed to work with Lambda's Proxy Integration, automatically handling all the interaction with API Gateway for you.
 It parses **REQUESTS** and formats **RESPONSES** for you, allowing you to focus on your application's core functionality, instead of fiddling with inputs and outputs.

+## New in v0.4 - Binary Support!
+Binary support has been added!
+This allows you to both send and receive binary files from API Gateway.
+For more information, see [Enabling Binary Support](#enabling-binary-support).

 ## Breaking Change in v0.3
 Please note that the invocation method has been changed.
 You no longer need to use the `new` keyword to instantiate Lambda API.
 It can now be instantiated in one line: